Your questions answered

 The United Kingdom has an industry and government co-led voluntary agreement in place, and both the United States of America and New Zealand have industry-led voluntary clothing stewardship schemes.

-Many other countries including Hong Kong, Ghana, South Africa, India and the Netherlands provide diverse examples of how mechanisms and logics of clothing product stewardship are being used to harness industry power and agitate for change.
+Many other countries including Hong Kong, Ghana, South Africa, India and the Netherlands provide diverse examples of how mechanisms of clothing product stewardship are being used to harness industry power and agitate for change.

 Responsible clothing brands and retailers that join Seamless pay a contribution on every garment placed on the Australian market.
 The scheme has commenced with a contribution of 4 cents for every new garment and 3 cents for each garment that meets the initial eco-modulation criteria.